isomerpages/pa-bukitcanberra/_volunteer-programmes/Health & Wellness/Virtual Zumba or Exercise Instructors.md

 	<tr>
 		<td>
 			<b>Programme Description:</b><br>
-			Regular Physical Exercise is important to help seniors maintain their physical health, to enable them age healthily and lead fulfilling lives well into their old age.<br>
+			   Regular Physical Exercise is important to help seniors maintain their physical health, to enable the, age healthily and lead fulfilling lives well into their old age.<br>
-<br>We are looking for volunteers who can design, plan and conduct virtual or on-site Zumba/exercises and to conduct these exercises and dance-exercise programmes for our seniors.
+<br>We are looking for volunteers to carry out virtual exercise and dance-exercise programmes for our seniors.
+Able to commit minimum 3 months.
 		</td>
 	</tr>
 </table>